Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Introduction

 To make things worse, the solution methods described above become inefficient or converge to strictly suboptimal solutions of the robust MDP if the uncertainty set fails to be rectangular.
 For example, value iteration outputs the optimal value function corresponding to the $s$-rectangular hull of the uncertainty set.
 This function provides only an upper bound on the sought value function if the uncertainty set is non-rectangular~\cite[Proposition~3.6]{wiesemann2013robust}.
 The corresponding optimal policy is therefore over-conservative and may perform poorly in out-of-sample tests~\cite[\S~6]{wiesemann2013robust}.
 Policy iteration, on the other hand, is computationally excruciating because the robust policy evaluation subroutine is already NP-hard~\cite[Theorem~1]{wiesemann2013robust}.
 However, there exists an efficient {\em approximate} policy iteration scheme based on ideas from robust optimization~\cite{wiesemann2013robust}.
 This scheme characterizes the value function of any given policy as the solution of an adjustable robust optimization problem, which can be solved approximately but efficiently in linear decision rules.
 However, the decision rule approximation is accurate only for small uncertainty sets.
 A Frank-Wolfe policy gradient method for robust policy evaluation with a non-rectangular conditional relative entropy uncertainty set is described in~\cite{li2021distributionally}.
 However, this method is only guaranteed to find a stationary point.
 A projected policy gradient method for robust MDPs with generic convex uncertainty sets is proposed in~\cite{wang2022convergence}.
-However, its convergence proof relies on the assumption that the set of worst-case kernels is finite, which is difficult to check in practice.
-The proof also assumes access to a robust policy evaluation oracle, but no such oracle is provided.
+However, its convergence proof assumes access to a robust policy evaluation oracle.
+Yet no such oracle is provided.
+In addition, its convergence proof differs methodologically from ours in that it expresses the subgradients of the worst-case net present cost as convex combinations of value function gradients evaluated at finitely many worst-case transition kernels.
+In contrast, we approximate the subgradients at non-differentiable points by sequences of gradients at nearby differentiable points.
+By focusing on a single worst-case kernel rather than relying on convex combinations, our proof is thus arguably more transparent and more directly reveals the essential gradient dominance property.